Skip to main content

 Confidence factors cannot be set to 100 since that would yield an infinite amount of safety stock.

-Confidence factors between 0-49.9 are invalid, since AGR is not concerned about items which may sell fewer than the forecasted units.
+Confidence factors between 0-49.9 are invalid since AGR is not concerned about items that may sell fewer than the forecasted units.

 Order period